Vulnerability index

 A vulnerability index is a measure of the exposure of a population to some hazard.
 Typically, the index is a composite of multiple quantitative indicators that via some formula, delivers a single numerical result.
 Through such an index "diverse issues can be combined into a standardised framework...making comparisons possible".
 For instance, indicators from the physical sciences can be combined with social, medical and even psychological variables to evaluate potential complications for disaster planning.

 The origin of vulnerability indexes as a policy planning tool began with the United Nations Environmental Program.
 One of the participants in the early task forces has also conducted secondary research documenting the evolution of the analytic tool through various stages.
 The term and methodology then expanded through medical literature and social work as discussed by Dr. James O'Connell of Boston Healthcare for the Homeless.

 Basic methodology

-The basic methodology of constructing a vulnerability index is described by University of Malta researcher Lino Briguglio.
+The basic methodology of constructing a vulnerability index is described by University of Malta researcher Lino Briguglio who developed an economic vulnerability index (EVI) for describing the economic vulnerability of Small Island Developing States (SIDS).
 The individual measures are weighted according to their relative importance.
 A cumulative score is then generated, typically by adding the weighted values.
 Decision trees can evaluate alternative policy options.
 Much of the original research has been evaluated by Lino Briguglio and presenters at Oxford, providing a body of secondary source material.